 Team Fred meets every Saturday morning to volunteer at the gardens we all love.
 Join us at 9:00 AM and stay for an hour—or stay the whole morning.
 Every bit of help matters.
 No tools?
 No problem.
 We provide everything you need, including gloves.
 Throughout the winter months, our work continues.
 Volunteers may help with garden maintenance and winter prep, as well as light indoor projects.
 Fred Heutte Garden is 100% volunteer-maintained, and we can’t do this work without you.
 Whether you’re an experienced gardener or brand new, there’s a role for every skil level.

-• April's Once Upon A Garden
+• June's Once Upon A Garden.
+Free Children's Event.

 • VISIT